Welcome to JMBranum.com, the website of the Law Firm of James M. Branum.

 If at possible, it is best to meet with me (likely via zoom) prior to your planned trip to Cuba, so please contact me early on in your travel planning process.
 Please contact me to schedule your time to meet.

 I assist people with prior felony convictions who are either applying for or renewing their ham radio licenses, to know how best to answer the "felony" question.
-I provide (based on my capacity) up to one hour of pro-bono time to assist folks who fall into this category, because I fundmentally do not believe that past conduct (that has nothing to do with radio) should impact one's ability to get a ham radio license.
+I provide (based on my capacity) up to two hours of pro-bono time to assist folks who fall into this category, because I fundmentally do not believe that past conduct (that has nothing to do with radio) should impact one's ability to get a ham radio license.

 If you need my help in this area, please be in touch.
 I do recommend that you contact me at least a month before you plan to take your test for a new license/upgrade or before you plan to renew your license.

 Other Areas of Law - Referals

 No lawyer can do every area of law, but I am fortunate to know many excellent attorneys (including my Dad, two brothers and a sister-in-law) who work in some areas of law that I do not work in.
 I have information below on a few areas of law practiced by my kinfolks, but if you need help finding a lawyer in another area of law, I would encourage you to contact the National Lawyers Guild for assistance.